OnlyFans and Capitalism

 For example: "I like scrolling through this OnlyFans page and do not see much harm in it.
 Therefore, I will pay for it."

-Or am I being too moralistic?
+…or am I being too moralistic?
 Can we really separate drives into lower and higher, or decisions into good and bad?

 What if we said good actions arise from higher clarity of the situation at hand, and bad actions arise from ignorance?
 Isn't that kind of fair?
 I mean, we don't have to judge people, or tell OnlyFans man that if he looks at OnlyFans one more time we'll throw him in prison.
 But actions arising from ignorance just seem... not as good.

-I’m asking sincerely, not rhetorically.
-I'm genuinely open to anything at this point.
-Maybe you have some daemon by your side whose muse is Bhad Bhabie and demands a certain amount of content each week in order to maintain creative inspiration.
+I’m asking sincerely.
+I'm open to anything at this point.
+Maybe you have some daemon by your side whose muse is Bhad Bhabie, and demands a certain amount of content each week in order to maintain creative inspiration.

+He doesn’t regret it.
 Maybe OnlyFans is good.
 Maybe the OnlyFans executive team is spreading genuine joy to men in need.
 Maybe they are actually undervalued, both morally and economically, for their benevolent healing services.